wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week0.md

 ✅ Used and Tested CloudShell from AWS console.
 ✅ AWS CLI installed in Gitpod and added AWS Access Keys and secret Access key.
 ✅ Configured 2 AWS Budget using Gitpod CLI
-✅ Used the CLI from Gitpod to create a Budget and a Billing Alarm ✅ Created CI/CD Lucid Logical Architectual Diagram
+✅ Created CI/CD Lucid Logical Architectual Diagram
 ✅ Created a Conceptual Design Diagram on a Real Napkin ✅ Create an Cloud Watch Alarm via AWS CLI